Alcoholism and Alcohol Abuse

 You're not a failure if you slip up.
 It doesn't mean you can't quit for good.

-Don’t let a slip become a mudslide.
+Don't let a slip become a mudslide.
 Throw out the rest of the pack.
-It's important to get back on the non-smoking track now.
+It's important to get back on the non-smoking track as soon as possible.

 Look back at your quit log and feel good about the time you went without smoking.